MicrosoftDocs/win32/desktop-src/ipc/nddesharegetinfo.md

 ---
-Description: 'Retrieves DDE share information.
-This is usually done for editing.' ms.assetid: 'a2e48a4d-2b72-40a3-b827-474da1db0910'
+Description: Retrieves DDE share information.
+This is usually done for editing. ms.assetid: a2e48a4d-2b72-40a3-b827-474da1db0910
 title: NDdeShareGetInfo function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeShareGetInfo function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Retrieves DDE share information.
 This is usually done for editing.